 CANTON For the second time in a week, a St. Lawrence County Psychiatric Center patient was arrested for an alleged assault on an employee.

-Ogdensburg police on Monday morning arrested James Earl Davis, 26, of Ward 94, 1 Chimney Point Drive.
-He was charged with second-degree assault and third-degree criminal possession of a weapon, both class D felonies, accused of stabbing a psychologist employed at the center in the neck with a pencil.
+Ogdensburg City Police on Monday morning charged James Earl Davis, 26, of Ward 94, 1 Chimney Point Drive.
+He was charged with second-degree assault and third-degree criminal possession of a weapon, both felonies, after allegedly stabbing a psychologist employed at the center in the neck with a pencil.
 The weapon charge is a felony due to a previous conviction.

 Police did not release the name of the victim, and court documentation was unavailable.

 Davis was arrested on identical charges on July 17 after allegedly stabbing a therapy aide at the psychiatric center in the face with a metal butter knife.